GothicBat5/Web-Based/README.md

-# Web-Based
 My project that runs on web directly.
+This is purely from HTML CSS JS foundation. saved as